oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2016

-- Currently updating this webpage
-- First lecture: 2016-Mar-22, 15:15, Room Alfa
-- Ericsson confirmed guest lecture
+- Lecture 3 with Miniature and Acceptance Test schedule online

-Last update: 2016-03-24
+Last update: 2016-04-13

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: